puppetlabs/puppet-docs/source/learning/modules1.markdown

 The init.pp file should contain `class foo { ... }`, bar.pp should contain `class foo::bar { ... }`, and baz.pp should contain `class foo::bar::baz { ... }`.

 This can be a little disorienting at first, but I promise you'll get used to it.
 Basically, init.pp is special, and all of the other classes (each in its own manifest) should be under the main class's namespace.
 If you add more levels of directory hierarchy, they get interpreted as more levels of namespace hierarchy.
+This lets you group related classes together, or split the implementation of a complex resource collection out into conceptually separate bits.

 ### Files